-(A) Registration.
+- (A) Registration.
 To use the EFS, a filing party must register as a user and execute a user agreement.
 Executing a user agreement constitutes consent to receive electronic notice and electronic service of all documents through the EFS, except for service of process, warrants, and summonses, which shall be served in accordance with M.R.
 Civ.
 P. 4 and M.R.
 Crim.
-P. 4.

-(B) Required Use of the EFS.
+P. 4. - (B) Required Use of the EFS.
 Except as provided in subdivisions (C) and (D), use of the EFS in all case types is mandatory for required electronic filers.
-"Required electronic filers" are:

-(1) Attorneys acting on behalf of a party or themselves in a court case;

-- (2) State, county, and municipal filers except for - (a) Maine Law Enforcement, meaning all officers defined in 25 M.R.S. § 2801-A; - (b) Bail Commissioners, as defined in 15 M.R.S. § 1023; and - (c) Representatives of the Maine Department of Health and Human Services filing Requests for Preliminary Protection Orders pursuant to 22 M.R.S. § 4034; and protection from abuse or harassment requests, mental health requests, requests for emergency guardianship of a minor, and three-party child protection petitions.
+"Required electronic filers" are: - (1) Attorneys acting on behalf of a party or themselves in a court case; - (2) State, county, and municipal filers except for - (a) Maine Law Enforcement, meaning all officers defined in 25 M.R.S. § 2801-A; - (b) Bail Commissioners, as defined in 15 M.R.S. § 1023; and - (c) Representatives of the Maine Department of Health and Human Services filing Requests for Preliminary Protection Orders pursuant to 22 M.R.S. § 4034; and - (3) Self-represented litigants filing or intending to file more than six cases that are filed and are not emergency cases in the current calendar year.
+For purposes of this subdivision, emergency cases are protection from abuse or harassment requests, mental health requests, requests for emergency guardianship of a minor, and three-party child protection petitions.